jastakhova/consensual/README.md

 - [logic] Not redirect to Open filter when nothing for today, act as in Inbox with empty list
 - [feature] Profile pages of other people
 - [ui] Links under profile pics on proposal pages should lead to profile pages
-- [talk] Should comments and activity log be alighed in one UI component?
 - [ui] When agreement was created provide a link to it
 - [ui] In a small font inform users what Shift+Enter will do
 - [logic] Search should include author and receivers name
 - [logic] Better title extraction (break on words and longer)
-- [talk] Approve logic is not well understood by ppl
 - [ui] Render external and internal links
 - [research] Investigate process for getting approval to query friends list from Facebook
 - [design] Redesign email texts
+- [ui] Ctrl click should open a new tab (estimate: 1h)
+- [logic debt] Duplicate names case issues for suggest and invitee selection
+- [feature] Repeating/recurring agreements (discuss implementation)
+- [feature] Ability to create proposal/agreement templates so you can send it multiple people
+- [feature] Reassignment/delegation of agreements; this would allow us to start with self-assignment and later reassign
+- [feature] Actively disagree, break, rescind agreement
+- [feature] Decline to negotiate agreement (let's discuss this)
+- [feature] Related agreements: Dependencies, subtasks, and subsequents
 - [feature] Associating images (or files) with the agreement
-- [ui] Ctrl click should open a new tab (estimate: 1h)
-- Make responsive layouts render properly on mobile devices (DNS issue; i.e. domain cloaking) (Day)
-- Icons don't appear under consensual domain (this is also because of domain cloaking, as above) (Day)
-- [logical debt] Duplicate names case issues for suggest and invitee selection
+- [talk] Should comments and activity log be aligned in one UI component?

 #### Known Issues
-- discuss roles (witness, who is assignee, etc)
+- Discuss roles (witness, who is assignee, etc)
 - Comments block CSS doesn't look nice when there is no comments
 - It's not obvious what are you about to approve
 - Error handling saves empty object to log
 - Functions showDatePicker and showTimePicker are duplicated on proposal and todos, we may wish to DRY this up
 - Date should not wrap...and there should be a min width for the date picker
-- Description field should be taller on web (not sure how it is on mobile) [mobile]
+- [mobile] Description field should be taller on web (not sure how it is on mobile)
 - Proposal description shouldn't be a disabled textarea.
 They are not bright enough
 - Done and cancelled agreements are not shown anywhere in todo list view
 - Side menu should be closed when "Tasks" link is clicked